Quadeca: Career

+2018–2021: Voice Memos and From Me to You

-In late 2018, YouTuber KSI, called out Quadeca and other YouTube rappers, referring to them as "frauds".
-Lasky responded with a diss track, titled "Insecure" within a week.
+In late 2018, YouTuber KSI called out Lasky and other YouTube rappers, referring to them as "frauds".
+Lasky responded with a diss track, titled "Insecure", within a week.
 The music video received over 8 million views within 10 days.
 In November, KSI gave a review of the track and praised it, saying that it warranted a diss track from himself.
 He responded to Lasky's song with his own diss track "Ares", to which Lasky gave a lukewarm response in a tweet.
 Logan Paul revealed that he had wanted to collaborate with Lasky to diss KSI as well, but was denied.

-On March 8, 2019, he released his debut studio album Voice Memos, and on March 22, Voice Memos peaked at No. 42 on Billboard's Independent Albums and Heatseekers Albums.
-He explained the lyrics of the song "Uh Huh!" in a Genius interview.

-He was featured on the song "Roll the Dice" from KSI and Randolph's collaborative album New Age on April 12, 2019, and continued releasing singles for the rest of the year including the songs "Not a Diss Track", "Schoenberg", and "I Don't Care".
+On March 8, 2019, he released his debut studio album Voice Memos, and on March 22, the album peaked at No. 42 on Billboard's Independent Albums and Heatseekers Albums.
+He was featured on the song "Roll the Dice" from KSI and Randolph's collaborative album New Age on April 12, 2019, and continued releasing singles for the rest of the year, including the songs "Not a Diss Track", "Schoenberg", and "I Don't Care".

 After an extended hiatus, on January 29, 2021, Lasky reannounced his second studio album titled From Me to You on YouTube, which released on March 30, 2021, under AWAL.
 He released the self-produced single "Sisyphus" on March 20, 2021, which garnered widespread critical praise.

+2022–present: I Didn't Mean to Haunt You, Scrapyard and Vanisher, Horizon Scraper

 On September 19, 2022, Lasky released the lead single to his third album I Didn't Mean to Haunt You, titled "Born Yesterday".
 He then released the album's second single, titled "Tell Me a Joke", on October 25, 2022.
 On the same day, he announced his album, revealing the cover art, tracklist, and release date.
-The album, a self-produced concept album where Lasky plays the role of a ghost, reckoning with his own suicide as his loved ones move on without him released on November 11, 2022 and features experimental rapper Danny Brown and the Sunday Service Choir.
+The album, a self-produced concept album where Lasky plays the role of a ghost reckoning with his own suicide as his loved ones move on without him, released on November 11, 2022 and features experimental rapper Danny Brown and the Sunday Service Choir.
 The album was released alongside an accompanying film later that same day.
-I Didn't Mean To Haunt You marked a notable stylistic shift in Quadeca's artistry that was celebrated by critics, such as Spill Magazine who rated the album 4 out of 5 stars and Anthony Fantano who ranked the album's lead single "Born Yesterday" as the seventh best song of 2022.
+I Didn't Mean To Haunt You marked a notable stylistic shift in Quadeca's artistry that was celebrated by critics, such as Spill Magazine, who rated the album 4 out of 5 stars, and Anthony Fantano, who ranked the album's lead single "Born Yesterday" as the seventh-best song of 2022.